Women's Gymnastics

 Senior Alex Hyland was named a second-team WCGA All-American and All-Southeastern Conference on beam (as well as a WCGA All-American and second-team WCGA Regular Season All-American as an all-around competitor), while Josie Angeny was named SEC All-Freshman on beam.

-Garrison’s coaching experience spans 20 years, as she developed gymnasts ranging from beginners to level 10 and elite status.
+Garrison’s coaching experience spans over 20 years, as she developed gymnasts ranging from beginners to level 10 and elite status.

 Prior to her time as a volunteer assistant for the Cats, Garrison served as a program director at the Nebraska School of Gymnastics for five years.
 While in Lincoln, Garrison guided gymnasts to qualify for Junior Olympic nationals in each of her five years.
 Garrison also produced a regional beam champion and played a critical role in recruitment, successfully increasing the enrollment in the program from 40 participants to over 170 members during her tenure with the School of Gymnastics.